dclong/blog/misc/content/2020-07-22-tips-on-nox.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!
 **

+It is suggested that you leverage profession CICD tools instead of nox for testing.

 https://github.com/theacodes/nox